Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Sequential Bayesian Flow Matching

 \subsection{Sequential Inference with Flow-based Models: Existing Practices}

-At each fixed time $t$, the goal is to sample from the target distribution $p(x_t|z_{\le t})$.
-This distribution can be modeled using a conditional flow-based generative model, which incorporates the latest observations $z_{\le t}$ and transports from a fixed base distribution (e.g., $\mathcal{N}(0,I)$) to the target $p(x_{t}|z_{\le t})$.
+A common approach to posterior inference of $p(x_t|z_{\le t})$ is to treat each time step as a conditional generation problem and model $p(x_t| z_{\le t})$ with a flow-based generative model.
+Specifically, the model transports samples from a fixed base distribution (e.g., $\mathcal{N}(0, I)$) to the target distribution $p(x_t|z_{\le t})$ conditioned on $z_{\le t}$.
 Concretely, we consider the following ODE: